Michael Fabricant: Personal life

 Fabricant lives in London and Lichfield.
-He co-owns a holiday home in Snowdonia with his partner Andy Street, the Mayor of the West Midlands.
-Fabricant is bisexual.
-He has admitted to smoking cannabis.
+He co-owns a holiday home in Snowdonia with his partner Andy Street, the former Mayor of the West Midlands.
+Fabricant, who in December 2021 described Street as his 'life partner', is bisexual.

 In 2015 Fabricant was diagnosed with skin cancer and prostate cancer, undergoing a prostatectomy as treatment for the latter.
 He spoke of his treatment for prostate cancer in the House of Commons the following year, highlighting the shortage of specialist prostate cancer nurses in the National Health Service.
 Then Labour Party leader Jeremy Corbyn responded to Fabricant's illness by stating he hoped "the treatment he got is the same treatment everyone else got".
 Following criticism, Corbyn apologised for his remarks.

-Fabricant is well known for his shock of blond hair, which some believe to be a wig, although he has never explicitly confirmed or denied this.
+Fabricant's blond hair has been the subject of speculation, with some people suggesting he wears a wig.
+He has stated his hair is a personal matter, and has refused to confirm whether it is his natural hair or a wig while reiterating this stance, most recently in his 2025 appearance on Celebrity Big Brother.

+Honours

+Fabricant was appointed a Knight Bachelor on 9 June 2023 as part of the 2022 Prime Minister's Resignation Honours.